awsdocs/amazon-redshift-developer-guide/doc_source/automatic-wlm.md

 where service_class >= 100;
 ```

 The following query shows the number of queries that went through each query queue \(service class\)\.
 It also shows the average execution time, the number of queries with wait time at the 90th percentile, and the average wait time\.
-Automatic WLM queries use service classes 100 to 107\.
+Automatic WLM queries use service classes 100 through 107\.

 ```
 select final_state, service_class, count(*), avg(total_exec_time),